There's the Word Salad Title

-The photography company Kodak has a meaningless name, chosen because it was snappy, easy to remember, and George Eastman was a big fan of the letter K.
+- The photography company Kodak has a meaningless name, chosen because it was snappy, easy to remember, and founder George Eastman was a big fan of the letter K.

-The Ku Klux Klan's name contains no actual English words.
+- The Ku Klux Klan's name contains no actual English words.
 "Ku Klux" is thought to be a corruption of the Greek word "kuklos," meaning "circle."
+(Or it may be an onomatopoeic representation of a Dramatic Gun Cock.)
 "Klan" is obviously just a "kool" misspelling of "clan."